MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/support-linux-open-source-technology.md

 ## Linux in Azure

 The endorsed Linux distributions are created and published by Linux partners for use in Azure environments.
-It's recommended to use an [Endorsed Linux distribution](https://docs.microsoft.com/azure/virtual-machines/linux/endorsed-distros), because they are maintained by some of the most well-known Linux vendors in the world.
+It's recommended to use an [Endorsed Linux distribution](https://docs.microsoft.com/azure/virtual-machines/linux/endorsed-distros), because they're maintained by some of the most well-known Linux vendors in the world.
 You're welcome to bring your distributions of Linux into Azure.
 All distributions are welcome.

 ## Linux support matrix